Change the Save Location from iCloud to Local Mac Storage on Mac

 For changes to take effect, log out and log back in, or just reboot your Mac.
 Now when you go to save a file it will no longer default to iCloud, but you can still choose iCloud as a save option and leave iCloud enabled in general.

-Revert to iCloud as Default Save Location
+How to Revert to iCloud as Default Save Location on Mac

 If you’d rather have iCloud as the default save location again, you can switch back to iCloud storage by launching Terminal and issuing the following command: